distrochooser/distrochooser/SETUP.md

 # Styling requirements

-If you plan to do CSS/ styling changes, you need to add the frontend requirements aswell.
+> If you plan to do CSS/ styling changes, you need to add the frontend requirements aswell.
+> For all other purposes, the required files are included in the repository.
+See THIRD-PARTY-LICENSES.md for further information.

 For this, switch into the `design` folder and execute `yarn install`.
 After that, you will be able to use `yarn run build-styles` and `yarn run build-js`.
 Both commands result in files being put into the folder `../static`.